lowRISC/opentitan/hw/ip/pwm/doc/_index.md

 - Pulse-width modulated (PWM) with adjustable duty cycle
 - Suitable for general-purpose use, but primarily designed for control of tri-color LEDs
-- Parametrizable number of output channels
+- Parameterizable number of output channels
 - Separate clock domains for TL-UL I/O vs. core operations
    - PWM operation can continue in low-power state.
 - Independent control of duty cycle, phase, and polarity for all channels